-7.1 Underwater cultural heritage is a devolved subject area, for which DCMS has responsibility in England.
+- 7.1 Underwater cultural heritage is a devolved subject area, for which DCMS has responsibility in England.
 There are over 50 designated wreck sites around the UK coastline.
-Wreck sites are normally designated by order on a individual basis, but details of all the designated sites are listed in Mariner Notices and Admiralty Charts issued by the UK Hydrographic Office as well as being published on the Receiver of Wreck website.

-7.2 The Order to which this Memorandum relates redesignates the Royal Anne Galley wreck site as a restricted area.
+Wreck sites are normally designated by order on a individual basis, but details of all the designated sites are listed in Mariner Notices and Admiralty Charts issued by the UK Hydrographic Office as well as being published on the Receiver of Wreck website. - 7.2 The Order to which this Memorandum relates redesignates the Royal Anne Galley wreck site as a restricted area.
 In June 2005 the Department's contractors (Wessex Archaeology) reported that a small cluster of 18th century wreck material, located adjacent to the Quadrant Rock, may represent part of the Royal Anne assemblage.
 The relationship between the two sites is such that designation of this material should be considered.
-Extending the Royal Anne Galley restricted area will afford protection to the Quadrant site.

-7.3 Once the new coordinates had been determined, this redesignation was the subject of a consultation that was conducted by English Heritage on behalf of DCMS, pursuant to section 1(4) of the Protection of Wrecks Act 1973.
+Extending the Royal Anne Galley restricted area will afford protection to the Quadrant site. - 7.3 Once the new coordinates had been determined, this redesignation was the subject of a consultation that was conducted by English Heritage on behalf of DCMS, pursuant to section 1(4) of the Protection of Wrecks Act 1973.
 This consultation was circulated to interested stakeholders including maritime organisations and Government Departments for their comments.
-As all respondents were in agreement with the consultation's proposals, this order can now be laid before Parliament to ensure the continued protection of this wreck.

-7.4 The wreck of the Royal Anne Galley was identified in 1992.
+All respondents were in agreement with the consultation's proposals.
+This Order properly reflects the result of this consultation. - 7.4 The wreck of the Royal Anne Galley was identified in 1992.
 The wreck site has no organic material; it is artefact bearing rather than containing any structure of the ship.
 The wreck site was designated in 1993 because of its historical importance.
 The Royal Anne Galley was the last oared fighting ship built for the Royal Navy.
 There were only six such galleys classified in the Royal Navy, which were an attempt to combine the advantages of sail and oar propulsion.
 On her launch, the Royal Anne was described as 'a new invention under the direction of the Marquis of Carmarthen...being the finest that was ever built'.